JS-LinuxInfra/Python/README.md

 # Python
-**Please note.
-This repo is currently in a WIP state, as I work to migrate scripts and code I have written, cleanup, comment and document functionality.
-As such, it may not be as cohesive or organized as it will be when everything has been migrated.
-Thank you in advance for your patience.**

 Python scripting for everyday system engineering tasks along with tooling I have started to work on.
 The goal is to automate repetitive work, speed up troubleshooting, and improve my overall proficiency with Python.
 This will be an ongoing project.